 “The ordinary citizen, living on his farm, owned in fee-simple, untroubled by any relics of Feudalism, untaxed save by himself, saying his say to all the world in town-meetings, had gained a new self-reliance.
 Wrestling with his soul and plow on weekdays, and the innumerable points of the minister’s sermon on Sundays and meeting days, he was becoming a tough nut for any imperial system to crack.”
 (History of the U.S. Vol.1 James Truslow Adams, p.
 176.)

 “The first farmer was the first man, and all historic nobility rests on possession and use of land.”
 (Ralph Waldo Emerson) And farming has always been an important lifestyle in Christian tradition.
 The establishment of the Christian idea of Abolitionism, an ideological framework ordained by the God-man Jesus Christ, the servant-king of freemen, was and is necessary to foster the fundamental sentiments and convictions apparent in a free society as characterized by the Dominion of the Imago Dei:

 “The churches in New England were so many nurseries of freemen, training them in the principles of self-government and accustoming them to the feeling of independence.
 In these petty organizations were developed, in practice, the principles of individual and national freedom.
 Each church was a republic in embryo.
 The fiction became a fact, the abstraction a reality…” (Lives of Issac Heath and John Bowles, Elders of the Church and of John Eliot, Jr., preacher in the mid 1600, written by J, Wingate Thornton.
 1850)

 When man forfeits his responsibilities to “dress and keep” his dominion, he loses it.
 Man ceases to reflect the Image and Sovereignty exampled by his Godhead in losing the lawful stewardship granted by him.
-This entails abandoning the responsibilities to “dress and keep” the earth, and personal property, to the false gods of authoritative government.
+“Lo, this only have I found, that God hath made man upright; but they have sought out many inventions.”
+(Ecclesiastes 7:29) This entails abandoning the responsibilities to “dress and keep” the earth, and personal property, to the false gods of authoritative government.
 In exchange, man receives a perverted stewardship from those false gods over land and property through legal title, as opposed to the lawful title of God’s stewardship.
 A legal title is